OurWork-1.JPG

 Capture.JPG

-EWB-RMP is assisting the community of Sumal Grande in its efforts to provide clean, reliable, and convenient drinking water to all of its residents.
-A military occupation during the violence of the Guatemalan civil war devastated the community’s way of life and they are still in a process of recovering.
-As a part of this process, the people of Sumal Grande are rebuilding their infrastructure.
+EWB-RMP assisted the community of Sumal Grande in its efforts to provide clean, reliable, and convenient drinking water to all of its residents.
+A military occupation during the violence of the Guatemalan civil war devastated the community’s way of life and they are still in the process of recovering and rebuilding.

-In March 2017, the community of Sumal Grande completed Implementation Phase 1 of their project, with oversight from RMP and assistance from ACCMARI.
-Phase 1 featured the construction of a spring catchment box and conduction line, to connect another spring to the community’s existing water system.
+In March 2017, Sumal Grande completed Implementation Phase 1 with oversight from RMP and assistance from ACCMARI.
+Phase 1 featured the construction of a spring catchment box and conduction line to connect another spring to the community’s existing water system.
 In addition, a chlorinator was constructed, the existing water distribution network was expanded, and float-valves were added to existing tanks.
 The result is an enhanced water system with redundant spring sources, water chlorination capability, greater flow, and increased water storage.

-In March 2018 RMP continued with the design and construction of Phase 2 of the gravity-fed water system augmentation project for Sumal Grande.
-During this phase of implementation RMP expanded the existing gravity-fed potable water system and constructed a distribution and mixing tank for a newly acquired spring water source.
+The design and construction of Phase 2 of the project was continued in March 2018.
+During this phase, RMP expanded the existing system and constructed a distribution and mixing tank for a newly acquired spring water source.

 NEPAL PROGRAM (CLOSED)